Friendship Hospital for Animals

 - Veterinary Vaccinations

 Whether your companion is a puppy or a kitten, an adult or a senior, our dedicated veterinarians and team members will provide you with a wellness care program custom-tailored to your animal’s needs.
 We also offer state-of-the-art referral services—including cardiology, oncology, internal medicine, and surgery—all under a single clinic roof.
-If an unexpected health issue arises, our 24–hour emergency vet service means we’re here for you at any time of day or night.
+Our fur and people clients alike are our family therefore you can expect the best service and care as we work together to better their health and well-being.

 During her life, Gracie Marie (a rescued orange belton English Setter) was a cherished companion to Dr.Smith and a constant presence at Friendship Hospital.
 The Gracie Fund was established in memory of our Gracie Marie to contribute to the medical care of Friendship patients in cases of extensive illness and financial hardship.
 Gracie lives on through our beautiful memories of her and the generosity of those who continue to donate in her loving memory.